Assessment Framework

 This Is

-• An independent risk assessment of AI investments
+- An independent evaluation of AI investment risk

 This Is Not